-If you've got water damage in your bathroom (or anywhere else in your home, for that matter), there's a series of steps you need to make to solve your problem.
-These include identifying the source of the damage, fixing that problem, and then dealing with the water damage itself.
+If you have water damage in your home, there's a series of steps you need to follow to solve your problem.
+These include identifying the source of the damage, fixing that problem and then dealing with the water damage itself.

 Finding the Source of Your Water Damage